 Curriculum Components Area Specific Examples (Optional) relationships, supporting teamwork and collaboration 4.3 Collaborative and team building skills Demonstrate the group dynamics which contribute to collaboration, united by common goals Understand the different roles in team activities, e.g. as a team leader or member 5.
-Values and Attitudes 5.1 Honesty and integrity, such as understanding the importance of perseverance and transparency Understand the role of honesty and integrity in creating trust in business settings and society Appraise the rules of professional conduct in the business and legal sectors 5.2 Dependability and responsibility, such as being trustworthy and behaving responsibly Demonstrate dependability by developing and maintaining professional behaviours and positive attitudes Observe corporate, social and legal responsibilities Enthusiasm and motivation to participate actively in life Be sensitive to business opportunities and demonstrate the drive to come up with product/service solutions Be aware of global issues affecting local or export markets and be able to develop business strategies in time Be able to search for market niches on one's own initiatives 5.4 Willingness to learn, such as being self-motivated in learning Reflect and adapt to overcome the challenges of a fast changing business world and society 5.5 Self-confidence and self-esteem, such as being confident in one's own abilities and potential for personal growth and developing attachment to the culture of a chosen group Demonstrate positive attitudes and manner in work and social settings Be self-confident in presenting ideas to colleagues and clients Develop self-esteem in the process of completing a project
+Values and Attitudes 5.1 Honesty and integrity, such as understanding the importance of perseverance and transparency Understand the role of honesty and integrity in creating trust in business settings and society Appraise the rules of professional conduct in the business and legal sectors 5.2 Dependability and responsibility, such as being trustworthy and behaving responsibly Demonstrate dependability by developing and maintaining professional behaviours and positive attitudes Observe corporate, social and legal responsibilities 5.3 Enthusiasm and motivation to participate actively in life Be sensitive to business opportunities and demonstrate the drive to come up with product/service solutions Be aware of global issues affecting local or export markets and be able to develop business strategies in time Be able to search for market niches on one's own initiatives 5.4 Willingness to learn, such as being self-motivated in learning Reflect and adapt to overcome the challenges of a fast changing business world and society 5.5 Self-confidence and self-esteem, such as being confident in one's own abilities and potential for personal growth and developing attachment to the culture of a chosen group Demonstrate positive attitudes and manner in work and social settings Be self-confident in presenting ideas to colleagues and clients Develop self-esteem in the process of completing a project

-Curriculum Co mponents Area Specific Examples (Optional) 5.6 Respect for of law and author recognising the everybody to fe be safe, and ac balance between obligations rity, such as e right of eel valued and chieving a 1 1 1 1 Understand the equality of people and of countries Respect diversity in the workplace when working with customers Be aware of the effects of personal beliefs and attitudes that influence decision-making Understand various legal and ethical issues related to business settings, such as corporate governance, copyright, data privacy
+Curriculum Components Area Specific Examples (Optional) 5.6 Respect for others and for - Understand the equality of people and law and authority, such as of countries recognising the right of - Respect diversity in the workplace everybody to feel valued and when working with customers be safe, and achieving a - Be aware of the effects of personal balance between rights and beliefs and attitudes that influence obligations decision-making - Understand various legal and ethical issues related to business settings, such as corporate governance, copyright, data privacy